 Crops That are Easy to Store

 Squash & Pumpkins – Certain varieties can be stored up to six months!
-Cure your homegrown squash such as buttercup and blue hubbard by placing them in a well ventilated, warm and sunny spot for at least one week.
-Store them in a well ventilated box in 50-55 degrees and 75% humidity, such as th basement.
+Cure your homegrown squash such as buttercup and blue Hubbard by placing them in a well ventilated, warm and sunny spot for at least one week.
+Store them in a well-ventilated box in 50-55 degrees and 75% humidity, such as the basement.
 Make sure to store them away from apples.

-Potatoes – Late varieties such as kennebec/Russet work well for storage.
-Cure them by placing on newspaper, in dark place about 45-60 degrees for about 2 weeks.
-For storing, put them in well ventilated boxes with a sheet of newspaper between each layer of potatoes.
+Potatoes – Late varieties such as Kennebec/Russet work well for storage.
+Cure them by placing on a newspaper, in a dark place about 45-60 degrees for about 2 weeks.
+For storing, put them in well-ventilated boxes with a sheet of newspaper between each layer of potatoes.
 Add a sheet on top also, then place in a cellar or basement.
 Should keep for 5-8 months.
 Keep away from onion and apples.

-Onions, garlic and shallots – Good varieties for storing include purple stripe, rojo, copra or ajo.
-Cure them by place them on newspapers, in a well ventilated sunny area for 3 weeks.
+Onions, garlic and shallots – Good varieties for storing include purple stripe, Rojo, copra or ajo.
+Cure them by placing them on newspapers, in a well ventilated sunny area for 3 weeks.
 To store place them in mesh bags or baskets in the basement. these can keep up to 10 months.
 Keep away from potatoes.

 Dried shell beans – Harvest when they are dry and the beans rattle in the shell.
 Shell and store in an airtight container in a cool, and dry place.
 Keeps for 1 year, plus…